Conscription in Serbia

 As of 1 January 2011, Serbia no longer practices mandatory military service.
 Prior to this, mandatory military service lasted 6 months for men.
 Conscientious objectors could however opt for 9 months of civil service instead.
+Conscription was set to be reintroduced in early 2026.
+Later on 29 January 2026, Serbian President Aleksandar Vučić announced that conscription would be reintroduced sometime between December 2026 and March 2027 and that registration for conscription would begin in September 2026 or October 2026.

 History

 On 15 December 2010, the National Assembly voted to suspend mandatory military service.
 The decision fully came into force on 1 January 2011.

 From 10–17 December 2016, sociologist Srećko Mihailović conducted a nationwide survey with a sample size of 1,200 adults on whether Serbia should return conscription, with the results being that 75% of respondents supported a return of conscription in Serbia.
 A 2018 poll found support for conscription at 74%, while a 2021 poll found support at 75%.

 In August 2018, Serbian President Aleksandar Vučić said the country was considering the idea of reintroducing conscription from 2020, to help improve the combat readiness of the Serbian Army.

 On 4 January 2024, the Serbian General Staff proposed reintroduction of conscription to President Vučić.
 On 13 September 2024, Vučić said that he had approved of the proposal.

+In 2024, the Serbian Ministry of Defence publicly disclosed the details of the conscription plan which included: